 A diagnosis of glycogen storage disease may be delayed or missed because the symptoms can vary in individuals and are different in the various forms of the disease.
 Symptoms can also mimic symptoms of a wide variety of other conditions, such as hypoglycemia, cirrhosis of the liver and dehydration.

-Only a thorough evaluation by a physician or licensed health ...more misdiagnosis »
+Only a thorough evaluation by a physician or licensed health care provider can ...more misdiagnosis »

 Symptoms of Glycogen storage diseases